-Note that the data packet rate of commercial WiFi devices may be relatively low, so we provide a specific analysis here.
+It is worth noting that the data packet rate of commercial WiFi devices may be relatively low, so we provide a specific analysis here.
 In data processing, dynamic environment identification filters out any packets with significant fluctuations, and NLoS identification can be completed across the entire vertical plane.
 The dual-antenna ratio method is also independent of the data rate.
-Therefore, we can consider that the CSI data packet rate does not significantly impact our measurement accuracy.
+Therefore, in Anteumbler, we can consider that the CSI data packet rate does not significantly impact our measurement accuracy.